Follow freerider Johny Salido through his full Red Bull Hardline experience

 The sport's entertainment value allows riders to make a living, but ask any professional rider why they do what they do, and very few, if any, will tell you that it's for the money.

-This constant exposure to a high level of danger means that many top riders – many of my friends among them – form an entirely new threshold on what is considered 'scary'.
-Only once they zoom out do they recognise how abnormal it is.
+This constant exposure to a high level of danger means that many top riders – many of my friends among them – form an entirely new threshold on what is considered 'scary.'
+Only once they zoom out do they recognize how abnormal it is.

 Seeing some of the processes riders go through behind closed doors to excel in this environment has made it apparent to me just how little this side of the sport is showcased in the media.